Skip Navigation

 All CDBG projects must meet a national objective and involve an eligible activity under the Housing and Community Development Act of 1974.
 National objectives are 1) benefiting Low- and Moderate-Income persons (LMI), 2) aid in the prevention or elimination of blight, and 3) meet a need having a particular urgency (urgent need).

-The Commercial Rehabilitation Grant Program will utilize one of two national objectives: benefiting Low- and Moderate-Income persons (job creation/retention) or prevention or elimination of slums and blight (spot basis).
+The Commercial Rehabilitation Grant Program will utilize one of two national objectives: benefiting Low- and Moderate-Income persons (job creation/retention) or prevention/elimination of blight (spot basis).
+Eligible activities depend on the national objective met, and all scopes of work must be approved by CDBG.
+A wider variety of activities may qualify under the job creation/retention objective.
+When meeting this objective Public Benefit standards must also be met.

 Selection Criteria

 Grant applications are evaluated for funding based on project need, readiness, impact, sustainability and matching funds source and availability.
-Download the 2025 Commercial Rehabilitation Guidelines for more information on program requirements.
+Revised 2026 guidelines will be available in January.

 Key considerations include: